hritobroto/Gamepad-Control/README.md

 ```
 Then reconnect/plug the device back in and run the command again.
 This gives the new device that is being added.
 For eg, Device1
-Now to test out out the incoming data from the device:
+<br /> Now to test out out the incoming data from the device:
 ``` diff
 cat /dev/input/Device1
 ```